dynamic/silverstripe-carousel/README.md

 The Silverstripe Carousel module is used in other projects to extend functionality, such as:

 - [Silverstripe Elemental Carousel](https://github.com/dynamic/silverstripe-elemental-carousel) - Integrates carousel functionality with Silverstripe Elemental Blocks.

+## Upgrading from version 2

+Silverstripe Carousel 3.0 is compatible with SilverStripe 6.
+Key changes:

+- Updated to SilverStripe CMS 6
+- Requires PHP 8.1 or higher
+- Updated LinkField from ^4 to ^5
+- Updated FocusPoint from ^5 to ^6
+- Updated EmbedField: migrated from `nathancox/embedfield` to `fromholdio/silverstripe-embedfield` (SS6 compatible fork)
+- Updated GridField Extensions from ^4 to ^5
+- Updated Display Logic from ^3 to ^4

+See the [SilverStripe 6 Upgrade Guide](https://docs.silverstripe.org/en/6/) for more details.

 ## Maintainers